 Across mainland Europe, the Eurasian lynx is staging a comeback.
-Freed from the pressures of unsustainable hunting and benefiting from a softening of public attitudes, this enigmatic feline is gaining in number and expanding its range.
-Here in Scotland however, the return of large predators remains a tricky conversation, for a number of reasons.
+Freed from the pressures of unsustainable hunting and benefiting from a softening of public attitudes, this enigmatic feline has been successfully reintroduced into several countries and is now gaining in number and expanding its range.

 The Lynx to Scotland partnership believes so and is seeking a mandate to return lynx to Scotland.

 There have been several studies to evaluate the ecological feasibility of returning lynx to Scotland and with expanding habitat and abundant prey, there is growing support for their return.
 However, significant concerns exist and in 2021, the Lynx to Scotland partners carried out a comprehensive study to accurately evaluate people’s attitudes towards bringing back lynx.